kelvah/uhc-portal/docs/contributing.md

 In development, `yarn start` uses the Frontend Components Config (FEC) dev server, which automatically handles Chrome setup by running a containerized Chrome server (requires Podman).
 FEC manages the development environment including the Chrome container, webpack dev server, and proxying to backend services.

+## Code guidelines

+Code guidelines are listed [in a separate document](code-guide.md).
+Make sure to carefully read and understand them before contributing.

 ## Code Style

 To promote consistency in the code base, OCM follows the JavaScript and React [style guides produced